xxiangaa/swift-mongodb-kitten/README.md

+How to run?
+1. cd swift-mongodb-kitten
+2. swift bulid
+3. swift run

 # MongoDB + Vapor Example Application

 This repository contains an example application built using [Vapor 4](vapor.codes) along with version 1 of the [MongoDB Swift driver](https://github.com/mongodb/mongo-swift-driver).